zimicjs/zimic/docs/wiki/cli-zimic-browser.md

 # `zimic browser`

-This CLI module contains commands for managing browser configuration.
+This CLI module contains commands to manage your configuration of client-side mocks.

 ## `zimic browser init`